Krk: Reign of the Krk Counts (from 1430 on – the Frankopan family)

 When the Venetians conquered Krk for the second time in 1118, the local noble family, the unknown Dujams, received Krk as part of a pact with Venice, and they became Counts.
 When Dujam died in 1163, Venice allowed his sons to make their position hereditary, after a payment of 350 Byzantine gold pieces as tax.
 In a short time the Krk Counts became so powerful, that at one time from 1244 to 1260, Venice rescinded their authority.
-This failed to impede their rise, however.
+In 1260, Doge Reniero Zeno granted half of Krk to Škinela I and his descendants, and the other half to the sons of Vid II and their descendants, under the condition that they refrain from piracy.
 They increased economic exploitation, but they also endeavoured to strengthen old traditions and rights with various statutes (the Vinodol Code 1288 and the Vrbnik Statute, 1388).
 Dujam's youngest son, who died in 1209, succeeded in extending his authority to the mainland, began to serve the Croatian-Hungarian King and received the district of Modruš.
 Due to his economic strength and social standing, his opponents fought each other for his favour.
 The Counts became so strong that no power could threaten them (until the Turks).
 Members of his family were leaders in Split, Trogir and Senj, and from 1392 one of them (Ivan V), became a Croatian-Dalmatian Ban.
 In 1430 they took the surname Frankopan (Frangipane), claiming to have Roman origins.
 That year they adopted a coat of arms showing two lions breaking a piece of bread (Latin: frangere panem, break bread).
 From 1449, the descendants of Nikola IV founded eight branches of his family, and together with the Zrinski Counts were the ruling feudal family in the whole of Croatia right up to 1671.
 The Frankopans produced seven Croatian Bans, and many of them were patrons of Croatian artists.

 Ivan VII Frankopan in particular was the only prince of the semi-independent Principality of Krk.
 He also promoted the settlement of Morlachs and Vlachs (originally Romanians who later split into Istro-Romanians) in the island (specifically in the areas of Dubašnica and Poljica and between the castles of Dobrinj and Omišalj) to have a bigger manpower.
 Thus, these Istro-Romanians would form a community in Krk that would influence the local Croatian dialect and leave several toponyms on the island.
 The Istro-Romanians of Krk disappeared in 1875 after the death of the last speaker of the local Istro-Romanian dialect, which some Croatian scholars named "Krko-Romanian".
 Nowadays, this ethnic group only inhabits Istria.